jddelia/thriftypigeon-v2/docs/sanity-setup.md

 ### Testing Checkout Flow

 1. Create/update a playbook in Sanity
-2. Ensure `lemonsqueezyVariantId` matches a test variant in Lemon Squeezy
+2. Ensure `stripePriceId` matches a test price in Stripe
 3. Test the checkout endpoint:
    ```bash
    curl -X POST http://localhost:3000/api/checkout \
      -H "Content-Type: application/json" \
      -d '{"slug": "your-playbook-slug", "email": "test@example.com"}'
    ```
-4. Complete the test purchase in Lemon Squeezy
+4. Complete the test purchase in Stripe Checkout
 5. Verify webhook processing in your server logs

 ### Updating Playbook Pricing

-1. Update price in Lemon Squeezy dashboard first
+1. Update price in Stripe dashboard first
 2. Update the `price` field in Sanity to match
 3. Publish changes in Sanity

-The app will use the Lemon Squeezy price for actual checkout, but displays the Sanity price on the website.
+The app will use the Stripe price for actual checkout, but displays the Sanity price on the website.

 ### Adding File Keys for Fulfillment